jmcguinness11/CNN_research/SpecificDatasetWork/ten_class_mnist/EucMaxBenchmarking/README.md

 #### Results
-When taking into accound an average network startup time to load the tensorflow graph in python of 7.791 seconds, the min-max version of the network ran an average of 5.91% faster than the regular Euclidean version while only experiencing about .5% of accuracy degradation.
+When taking into accound an average network startup time to load the Tensorflow graph in python of 7.791 seconds, the min-max version of the network ran an average of 5.91% faster than the regular Euclidean version while only experiencing about .5% of accuracy degradation.
 The min-max version achieved about 97.5% testing accuracy (on MNIST) while the